GRIM – the movement against food waste

-The very direct answer is that if we do not change the way we eat, consume and buy, we are going to bring our planet to the state of enormous food deficit.
-Urgent actions are needed because our behavior is very wasteful and we are running out of resources – so why produce more if we just have to consume smarter?
+GRIM: The very direct answer is that if we do not change the way we eat, consume and buy, we are going to bring our planet to the state of enormous food deficit.
+Urgent actions are needed because our behaviour is very wasteful and we are running out of resources.
+So why produce more if we just have to consume smarter?
 Moreover, it is essential for a business to be sustainable because consumers require it.

 This is how we built our business.
 We put sustainability at the core and build everything else around it.

-We are sustainable in a sense that we are sourcing and selling food that otherwise would be lost in landfills.
+GRIM: We are sustainable in the sense that we are sourcing and selling food that otherwise would be lost in landfills.
 The degraded food produces methane which leads to global warming.
 Here we can see how one global issue, such as food waste, leads directly to another.

-A factor leading to the waste is that farmers are constantly pressured to provide first class produce.
+A factor leading to the waste is that farmers are constantly pressured to provide first-class produce.
 But nature naturally doesn’t produce perfect food, so for the imperfect ones, which account to ca. 20-30% of everything produced, farmers often cannot free up their already little time to look for buyers for the excess food.
-This “loss” is calculated in the farmers budget, so normally, 20-30% of their total produce will not be sold.
+This “loss” is calculated in the farmers budget, so normally, 20-30% of their total production will not be sold.

 We are sustainable also when it comes to packaging.
 In fact, we are trying to use as little packaging as possible.
 In greater detail, we use only one plastic bag for all products per box, rather than packing each type of food in a different bag.
 We think this is the most sustainable existed option, for now.

-What are the next steps for making your company greener?
+What are the next steps for making GRIM greener?